JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

   Error: Exception: Sorry we are closed
 ```

-This is called unhandled exception, and it will cause our code/app to crash, to resolve this, we will use another twin called `try` and `catch`:
+This is called unhandled exception.
+It will cause our code/app to crash.
+To resolve this, we will use another twin called `try` and `catch`:

 ```dart
 void main () async {